 Visit Windermere Jetty

 Windermere Jetty is a relatively new museum which tells the story of boats and industry on the lake.
 Windermere Jetty is about a mile from the jetties where the current day steamers operate and there is a large carpark there.
 This museum is an interesting piece of architecture in its own right and serves as a beautiful gallery for the collection of boats on display.
+There is also a lovely cafe in the Jetty with wonderful views over the lake.

 And in the evening….